ECuiDev/obsidian-quiz-generator/README.md

 ### Generation

 - Open the command palette and select "Quiz Generator: Open generator" or select the [brain-circuit](https://lucide.dev/icons/brain-circuit) icon in the left sidebar.
-- Use the [file](https://lucide.dev/icons/file-plus-2) and [folder](https://lucide.dev/icons/folder-plus) icons to add notes and folders.
+- Select the [file](https://lucide.dev/icons/file-plus-2) and [folder](https://lucide.dev/icons/folder-plus) icons to add notes and folders.
-  - Adding a folder adds all of the notes inside it, as well as any notes in its subfolders.
+  - Adding a folder adds all the notes inside it, as well as any notes in its subfolders (can be changed in the settings).
 If you select an extremely large folder (thousands of files and hundreds of subfolders), it could take a few seconds for it to be added.
+- Select the [eye](https://lucide.dev/icons/eye) icon to view the contents of selected notes and folders.
-- Use the [x](https://lucide.dev/icons/x) icon to remove individual notes/folders and the [book](https://lucide.dev/icons/book-x) icon to remove everything.
+- Select the [x](https://lucide.dev/icons/x) icon to remove individual notes or folders and the [book](https://lucide.dev/icons/book-x) icon to remove everything.
 - Once you've added your notes and/or folders, select the [webhook](https://lucide.dev/icons/webhook) icon to generate the questions.
-  - The Quiz UI will open automatically when the generation is complete (it usually takes at least a few seconds).
+  - The quiz UI will open automatically when the generation is complete.
-  - The generation time may vary based on the length of your notes and the number of questions to generate.

 ### Saving